Smokey Yunick Fiero

-Smokey’s premise was, heat the fuel too 400-440 degrees and you could vaporize the gas more efficiently and obtain more power from less fuel.
+Smokey’s premise was, heat the fuel to 400-440 degrees and you could vaporize the gas more efficiently and get more power from less fuel.
 He designed a new cam; a homogenizer (exhaust driven turbine) to mix the air and fuel and a new intake manifold that is totally wrapped by exhaust gas ducting (to heat the mixture).
-The system is more complicated than my brief description but you can see in the diagram how it works.
+The system is more complicated than my brief description, but you can see in the diagram how it works.
 I have also included excerpts from the Hot Rod Magazine article as follows.

 The following are excerpts from the Hot Rod Article to further explain the technical details of Smokey’s Hot Vapor Engine.

 “…consider the Pontiac Fiero shown here.
 Equipped with Smokey’s “expander-cycle” exhaust and induction system, and requiring only a cam change inside the production 151-cubic-inch (2.5 liter) Iron Duke 4-cylinder, the car now gets more than 50 miles to the gallon, develops 250 hp and 230 ft.-lbs. of torque, runs more smoothly than any 4-cylinder you’ve ever experienced, starts and idles smoothly and cleanly, has no computer controls, passes federal emissions standards, an oh yes, it’ll accelerate from 0-60 mph in as little as 6 seconds flat!
 Here’s how it works.”